Farm Share Program

 Leer en español

-The Farm Share Program provides fresh, local foods to Vermonters in need of financial assistance via half-priced CSA shares.
+The Farm Share Program provides fresh, local foods to Vermonters in need of financial assistance via CSA shares reduced 25-75% in cost.
 When you sign up for a CSA at a farm, you pay in advance for a portion (or "share") of the farm's upcoming harvest and receive a regular box of farm-fresh food all season long.
 This sales model provides participants with consistent access to local, in-season food and provides predictable income for farmers.

-We established the program for Vermonters to access more healthy, local food while ensuring farmers are fully compensated for their work.
-The program has grown from serving a dozen individual families and three farms in 1995 to over 500 Vermont families and more than 50 farms in 2022.
+We established the Farm Share Program for Vermonters to access more healthy, local food while ensuring farmers are fully compensated for their work.
+The program has grown from serving a dozen individual families and three farms in 1995 to over 500 Vermont families and more than 60 farms in 2023.

 Are you an organizer of a mutual aid project that supports food security and farm viability?
 If you have a funding need, we welcome you to request support by contacting [email protected].